dvd1587/greet_LCA/README.md

 - <b>GREET</b>

 <h2>Introduction</h2>

-The GREET [Greenhouse Gases Regulated Emissions and Energy Use in Transportation](https://greet.anl.gov/files/2011ws-overview-lca) model was developed in 1996 by the Argonne National Laboratory.
+[Greenhouse Gases Regulated Emissions and Energy Use in Transportation](https://greet.anl.gov/files/2011ws-overview-lca) aka the GREET model was developed in 1996 by the Argonne National Laboratory.
 The GREET LCA model uses more than 100+ fuel production pathways from various energy feedstocks.
 It measures the inputs, outputs, and environmental impacts of a fuel product system throughout its lifecycle (well to wheels).

 <p align="center">
 <br/>